ec49ca/NLP-project-contract-comparison/WORKFLOW.md

 **What Happens:**
 1. Orchestrator collects all agent responses
 2. **Extracts structured quotes** from internal agent responses (quoted clauses with section references)
+3. **Extracts structured chunks** from external agent responses (WIPO document chunks with file name, chunk ID, score, text)
-3. **Validates quote accuracy** by matching LLM-extracted quotes against raw document text:
+4. **Validates quote accuracy** by matching LLM-extracted quotes against raw document text:
    - Calculates accuracy percentage (0-100%) for each quote
    - Uses fuzzy matching to find exact sentences in document text
    - Logs average accuracy for monitoring
    - Accuracy displayed in UI next to each quote (e.g., `"quote text" -100%`)
-4. Combines agent responses, structured quotes, and original user query into a single prompt
+5. Combines agent responses, structured quotes, structured chunks, and original user query into a single prompt
-4. Makes final LLM call using the same provider/model as used in previous steps:
+6. Makes final LLM call using the same provider/model as used in previous steps:
    - The original user query
    - Results from all executed agents
    - Structured quotes extracted from internal agents